CodeConfidant/randstr-random/README.md

 # ***randstr-random***

-    A Python package for generating strings with random characters built on top of the random module.
+    Python package for generating strings with random characters.

     Make sure to have the latest version of Python 3 installed although this should work with previous versions.